Section31/Terms-of-Service/README.md

 # Terms of Service
-Section31 OÜ Terms of Service Repository
+Section31 OÜ Terms of Service

 https://www.sect31.com

+For a document version, please [Click Here](../blob/master/Terms%20of%20Service.pdf)